Up05/odin-RFC-3339-date-parser/README.md

 Parser for the [RFC 3339 date & time spec](https://datatracker.ietf.org/doc/html/rfc3339) written in odin.
 I mainly wrote this for my TOML parser, so you're allowed to have just the date or just the time, or NOTHING AT ALLLLL.

-And by the way, it probably works fine.
-I want to go to sleep already.
+And by the way, it probably works.

 ```odin
   import dates "RFC_3339_date_parser"